ceford/cefjdemos-data-jdm-help-en/articles/common-elements/list-pagination.md

 (<span class="icon-angle-right"></span>) to move on to the next page of items.

 The maximum number of pages displayed in a single pagination bar is 10.
-However, page numbers below and above the curren page are displayed to make it easy to move on or move back a page at a time.
+However, page numbers below and above the current page are displayed to make it easy to move on or move back a page at a time.

 Here is a screenshot of the Plugins list having moved on to Page 10 with the